 Why Your Dog is Pacing and Unsettled

-Different dogs showcase this behavior for different reasons.
-However, there are several common reasons behind excessive pacing in dogs.
-Let’s take a closer look at some of these commonalities.
-Once you know the cause of the restlessness, you’ll be better equipped to find the right kind of treatment.
+Dogs showcase this behavior for many different reasons, but there are common reasons behind excessive pacing in dogs.
+Once you know the cause of the restlessness, you’ll be better equipped to find a workable solution.

-If your dog seems restless, look for other symptoms, such as:
+If your dog seems restless, look for the following symptoms:

 Any disease or damage to the liver should be taken very seriously.
 Some issues might be able to be managed with medication.
 However, you should seek out the help of a veterinarian as soon as possible.